ctchik/cert-pdf/README.md

 --name_pattern NAME_PATTERN
       the formation of filename where |NAME| and |DOCID| are wildcards to match the corresponding info.
 PLAESE DON'T include '.pdf' in name_pattern. (default: '|DOCID|-|NAME|')

+--clear_input
+      if this tag is typed, the script will clean up the import directory upon execution
 ```

 ### Extract the PDF file inside a certificate